UviDTE-UviSpace/uvispace-main-controller/docs/starting.rst

 Python is the programming language used for the most of the Software project.
 It has a vast community, and there are lots of places to learn about it.
-Prior to developing code for the *UviSpace* project, it is highly recommended to learn basic programming ideas relating to Python.
-Here, we refer to some books covering this knowledge:
+Prior to developing code for the *UviSpace* project, it is highly recommended to learn basic programming ideas relating to Python. *Think Python* [1]_ is a great book for Python programming beginners.
+It is free to read online and download.

-* *Learn Python the Hard Way* [1]_ is a book oriented to the learning of the Python language through a large amount of proposed exercises.
-Moreover, there is free version that can be obtained online.
-A link is provided in the *Bibliography* section.
-* *Think Python* [2]_ is another book for Python programming beginners.
-As the previous one, it is free to read online and download.
 Just follow the link provided in the *Bibliography*.

-Moreover, a reader-friendly Python program is much more valuable than a mess of *spaghetti code*, and we encourage the readers and future developers of the *UviSpace* project to learn good ways of writing Python code, if they haven't
+In order to produce quality code, much more reader-friendly, we encourage the readers and future developers of the *UviSpace* project to learn good ways of writing Python code, if they haven't yet:
-yet:

-* *The PEP 8* [3]_ is a Python Enhancement Proposal(PEP), namely a style guide proposed by the Python creator and its community.
-It is not too long, and the benefits are really high, thus it is a highly recommended reading.
-There are more PEPs published in the same webpage, and it worths to take a look at some of them.
+* *The PEP 8* [2]_ is a style guide proposed by the Python creator and its community.
+It is not very long, and the benefits are really high, making it a highly recommended reading.
-* *Writing Idiomatic Python* [4]_ is a book aimed to Python programmers with a prior knowledge, and is not recommended to use it as a first approach to the Python programming.
-Anyway, it proposes several coding techniques that improve the code readability with little effort
+* *Writing Idiomatic Python* [3]_ is a book aimed to Python programmers with a prior knowledge, and is not recommended to use it as a first approach to the Python programming.
+Anyway, it proposes several coding techniques that improve the code readability with little effort.

 git
 ^^^

-The project uses *git* for doing the versioning control of the project.
-There is a practical guide book in their webpage [5]_
+The project uses *git* for doing the version control of the project.
+There is a practical guide book in their webpage [4]_.
 It is recommended to read at least the first 2 chapters for learning the basic working of *Git*.

+In order to practice with test repositories, GitHub provides a web tutorial [5]_ which helps to solidify knowledge of git terms and operation.

 Regarding the versions naming convention, it has been followed the *Semantic Versioning 2.0.0* [6]_.
 In its web there is a detailed explanation about the